Can I apply for a new visa immediately after overstaying?

 Related Articles

-- Why is it difficult to get a Qatar visa from Nigeria?
+- How to get a job in Qatar from Canada?

 HOW CAN WE HELP?